autogluon/autogluon-bench/README.md

 - `LAMBDA_FUNCTION_NAME` lambda function to submit jobs to AWS Batch.

 To override these configurations, use the `cdk_context` key in your custom config file.
 See our [sample cloud config](https://github.com/autogluon/autogluon-bench/blob/master/sample_configs/tabular_cloud_configs.yaml) for reference.

+### Monitoring metrics for your instances on AWS

+A variety of metrics are available for the EC2 instances that are launched during benchmarking.
+These can be accessed through the AWS Console by following this navigation path: `CloudWatch` -> `All metrics` -> `AWS namespaces` -> `EC2`.
+For a comprehensive list of these metrics, refer to the [official AWS documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/viewing_metrics_with_cloudwatch.html).

+In addition to the standard metrics, we also provide a custom metric for `GPUUtilization`.
+This can be found in the `CloudWatch` section under `All metrics` -> `Custom namespaces` -> `EC2`.
+Please note that the `GPUUtilization` metric is also updated every five minutes.

 ## Evaluating bechmark runs